dfuse-io/docs/content/eosio/public-apis/reference/network-endpoints.md

 ### dfuse Community Edition (hosted by [EOS Nation](https://eosnation.io/))

 {{< alert type="note" >}}
-Access to the Official dfuse Community Edition requires authentication and is rate-limited.
+Access to the Official dfuse Community Edition does not require authentication, and is rate-limited.
+A higher rate limit is available to authenticatated users.
 The service being shared with the whole community, please be mindful of your requests.
-To create a dfuse API key, visit [EOS Nation Account Page](https://account.eosnation.io).
-The authorization endpoint is to use to obtain a dfuse API Token from your API key is `auth.eosnation.io`.
+To create a dfuse API key for the dfuse Community Edition, visit [EOS Nation Account Page](https://account.eosnation.io).
+The authorization endpoint to use to obtain a dfuse API Token from your API key is `auth.eosnation.io`.
 {{< /alert >}}

 | API       | URL                                                                                                                                   |